 - rectify or correct your personal information

-- have your personal information removed (known as Erasure or the ‘right to
+- have your personal information removed (known as Erasure or the 'right to be forgotten').

 Where you have provided consent to be contacted or to receive a service, you will be entitled to withdraw that consent at any time.